tobias-sung/my-notes/content/Write-Up/Write-Up 5 - HTTPS Client.md

 tags:
   -
 ---
 The next part of the project was to get the Pico W to connect to an HTTPS server with TLS (Transport Layer Security).
-Functionally, it's exactly the same as the [[Write-Up 4 - TCP Client|previous section]], it's just a different kind of server with more security.
+Functionally, it's exactly the same as the [[Write-Up 4 - TCP Client|previous section]], it's just that after the TCP handshake is completed an additional TLS handshake is carried out to verify the authenticity of the server.
+Accordingly, the lwIP developers have made their "altcp" API library very similar to the "tcp" API library in terms of naming and structure.

-The HTTPS server was set up by my mentor and reacts to specific text messages like "RESET_OK".
-Regradless of whether it recognized the text message, it sends back a 200 response to indicate the message was successfully received.
+The HTTPS server was already setup by the team  and recognizes specific text messages like "RESET_OK", which will trigger changes in a Web UI.
+Regradless of whether it recognized the text message, it sends back an HTTP 200 response to indicate the message was successfully received.
+So unlike the [[Write-Up 4 - TCP Client|previous section]], I didn't set up my own test server.

 I used the ["tls_client" example](https://github.com/raspberrypi/pico-examples/tree/master/pico_w/wifi/tls_client) from the "pico-example" GitHub repository as a starting point.
 The example simply sends a single TLS request before closing the connection.
 Once again, I'll modify it to keep the connection open indefinitely and send messages inputted via UART.

-# Clarifying What Happens During A HTTPS Connection
-After the TCP connection has been established, what's known as a TLS handshake occurs in which the client verifies the server's authenticity by checking its SSL certificate against a copy that is saved in the code.
-Once it has been authenticated, the handshake is completed and the connection is established.

 # Copying Over The Code
 ## lwIP Application Layer configurations